puppetlabs/puppetlabs-apache/README.md

 ##### `ssl_honorcipherorder`

 Sets [SSLHonorCipherOrder](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslhonorcipherorder), to cause Apache to use the server's preferred order of ciphers rather than the client's preferred order.
-Default: true.
-In addition to true/false Boolean values, will also accept case-insensitive Strings 'on' or 'off'.
+Default: `true`.
+In addition to `true`/`false` Boolean values, will also accept case-insensitive Strings 'on' or 'off'.

 ##### `ssl_certs_dir`